 '''

 var ssl = false;

 var cluster = new Cluster("MyCluster", new RoboServer[]{ server}, ssl);

+'''

+'''

 Request.RegisterCluster(cluster);

 '''

-This is then followed by code that creates a request that will execute the robot named NewsMagazine.robot located at Library:/Tutorials Library:/ refers to the robot Library configured for the request.
-Here the DefaultRobotLibrary is used, which instructs RoboServer to look for the robot in the servers local file system, see Robot Libraries for details on how to use robot libraries.
+The followed code creates a request that executes the robot named NewsMagazine.robot located at Library:/Tutorials Library:/refers to the robot Library configured for the request.
+Here the DefaultRobotLibrary is used, which instructs the RoboServer to look for the robot in the servers local file system.
+See Robot Libraries for details on how to use robot libraries.